ConorSheehan1/chrome-compare/README.md

 # chrome-compare
-This chrome extension can be used to compare sites in new tabs.
+This chrome extension can be used to compare the same page across multiple sites in new tabs.
-For example, it could be configured to open the production, staging, and local dev version of a site to compare pages.
+For example, it could be configured to open the production, staging, and local dev version of a site.

 ![setup gif](setup.gif)

 ### Requirements
-1. jquery (included in this repo).
 1. urls in extension/config.js/base_urls must all use the same url structure in order for the links to load correctly.

 ### Setup